• Skip to main content

 image of trail ridge road

 There are numerous scenic overlooks and short hiking trails along the road that offer additional viewing points.
-The seasonal road is open roughly Memorial Day through Columbus Day in October.
+The seasonal road is open roughly from Memorial Day through Columbus Day in October.
 Trail Ridge Road summits three mountain passes: Iceberg, Fall River, and Milner (listed east to west).

 Kebler Pass